Skip to main content

 }'

-After import, Phonely converts this into structured fields under Configure.
+After import, Phonely converts this into structured fields in the configuration tab.

 Option 2: Build Manually